 Your French Bulldog gagging typically occurs in combination with a cough.
 If your Frenchie is gagging, they will open their mouth wide and produce a kind of retching noise.

 When your French Bulldog vomits many times in a row, it can also start gagging.
 This is because there is no food remaining in their stomach to remove.
-Unlike vomiting, nothing comes out from your Frenchies mouth.
+Unlike vomiting, nothing comes out of your Frenchies’ mouths.

 It’s not the only cause; nevertheless, gagging in Frenchies is most likely the following: